senacor/Tutorials-Microservices/hints/stage-11/README.md

 #### Access the database

-If you have problems accessing the demo service's data (or accounting service) make sure the tables were created in the database.
+If you have problems accessing the customer service's data (or accounting service) make sure the tables were created in the database.
 You can change the database to be accessed publicly and then access the MySQL databases like this to check if the tables were configured correctly correctly:
 ```
 mysql -u[USER_NAME] -p[PASSWORD] -h [CONNECTION_STRING_RDS_INSTANCE] -P 3306
 ```

 If the tables were not created upon startup this most likely means that the connection string to the database was not resolved correctly.
 You can check the log output of the containers upon startup by allowing the SSH into the containers (make sure to open port 22 in the security group of your cluster's EC2 instance).
-If the demo/accounting service hangs at the Flyway initialization step that means the database cannot be resolved.
+If the customer/accounting service hangs at the Flyway initialization step that means the database cannot be resolved.
 Check your clusters VPC settings then and make sure everything is configured correctly.

 Note: Of course you can also allow all traffic (0.0.0.0/0) to the DB instances.
 Then you don't have to care about VPC and security group linking but your setup is not secure!